felixp7/gophersnake/README.md

 ## Known bugs

 - The loading progress isn't showing, so the program just seems to freeze.
+- For that matter, there's no way to interrupt downloads.
-- Directory entries that cut off early aren't rendered.
+- Directory entries with missing fields aren't rendered.

 ## To do

-- History
+- [ ] History
+  - [ ] Back button
-- Bookmarks
+- [ ] Bookmarks
-- Binary file downloads
+- [X] Binary file downloads
-- GIF file display
+- [ ] GIF file display
-- Caching
+- [ ] Caching

 ## Similar software